wpmetabox/docsv2/docs/fields/taxonomy-advanced.md

 <?php rwmb_the_value( 'my_field_id' ); ?>
 ```

-`rwmb_the_value()` automatically output multiple selected posts as an unordered list with links to each post.
+`rwmb_the_value()` automatically output multiple selected terms as an unordered list with links to each term.

 ## Filters